catseye/Robin/doc/Design_Decisions.markdown

 actually doing it.
 Static analyzers in the world of scripting languages in particular are often an afterthought, and we want to try to minimize that effect.

+#### How should serializability be handled?

+Decision: ...

+OK, so: one reason to choose an S-expression based syntax is that terms so represented are, for the most part, "trivially serializable", because many forms simply evaluate to themselves, and when they don't, they can be wrapped in `literal`.

+This is useful because, where-ever values are serialized (disk files, messages between nodes, etc.,) they look just like they would in a program text.

+However, there are two impediments to this:

+* Function values.

+* Objects.